JoseJuan98/transformer-attention-with-hdc-binding/README.md

 This project investigates an alternative approach: using Hyperdimensional Computing (HDC) *binding* operations to combine positional and token information.
 HDC binding offers a potentially more robust and expressive way to represent the relationship between a token and its position, particularly for time series data where temporal relationships are crucial.

+## Core Idea: HDC for Positional Encoding

+Instead of simple addition, this work explores using HDC binding operations (e.g., component-wise multiplication, circular convolution) to integrate positional vectors with token embeddings.
+The hypothesis is that these operations can create richer, more discriminative representations of position-aware tokens, potentially addressing limitations of traditional positional encoding methods such as anisotropy in similarity spaces.

 <div style="text-align: center">
     <img src="docs/plots/binding/binding_similarity_heatmap.png" alt="The impact of different binding operations on the position-wise cosine similarity structure of embeddings."/>
     <p style="text-align: center">Figure 1: The impact of different binding operations on the position-wise cosine similarity structure of embeddings.
 Lighter colors indicate higher similarity.
 The top row shows the similarity of the input token embeddings ($E_{token}$) (a) and positional encodings ($E_{pos}$) (b).
 The bottom row shows the similarity of the resulting embeddings after applying additive (c), component-wise (d), and circular convolution (e) binding.
 Each operation produces a fundamentally different geometric structure.</p>
 </div>

-## Core Idea: HDC for Positional Encoding

-Instead of simple addition, this work explores using HDC binding operations (e.g., component-wise multiplication, circular convolution) to integrate positional vectors with token embeddings.
-The hypothesis is that these operations can create richer, more discriminative representations of position-aware tokens, potentially addressing limitations of traditional positional encoding methods such as anisotropy in similarity spaces.

 ## Key Research Questions

-* Can HDC binding methods improve the performance of Transformer models on time series classification tasks compared to traditional additive positional encoding?
-* How do different positional encoding schemes with varying similarity shapes affect model performance when combined with HDC binding methods?
+1. How do different HDC binding methods (component-wise multiplication, circular convolution) compare to the standard additive method for combining positional and token embeddings in Transformer models for TSC?
-* Does the effectiveness of HDC binding methods change with model depth and capacity?
+2. Do the benefits of HDC binding methods vary with model depth ($N_L$)?
-* How do different input embedding types (linear projection vs. convolutional) interact with various binding methods?
+3. How does embedding dimensions ($d_{model}$) influence the effectiveness of different binding methods?
+4. How does the shape of the similarity curve between PE affect the performance of Transformer models on TSC tasks?
+5. Will convolutional input embeddings benefit less from sophisticated binding methods than linear embeddings?

 ## Project Goals